DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

     columns: (auto, 1fr),
     inset: 7pt,
-    [*Question*], [_How did you find all of the information you needed?_], [*Goal*], [Assess whether the process of gathering information was challenging or disorganized, so requiring large amount of time.], )
+    [*Question*], [_How did you find all of the information you needed?_], [*Goal*], [Assess whether the process of gathering information was challenging or disorganized, therefore requiring a large amount of time.], )
   #table(
     columns: (auto, 1fr),
     inset: 7pt,
     [*Question*], [_Was searching information difficult?_],
-    [*Goal*], [Determine whether researching information was straightforward or not.], )
+    [*Goal*], [Determining whether researching information was straightforward or not.], )
   #table(
     columns: (auto, 1fr),
     inset: 7pt,
-    [*Question*], [_How did you organize the journey?_], [*Goal*], [Understand the steps the person follows during the process, helps gathering information about real difficulty and time spent.], )
+    [*Question*], [_How did you organize the journey?_], [*Goal*], [Understanding the steps the person follows during the process.
+Helps gather information about real difficulty and time spent.], )
   #table(
     columns: (auto, 1fr),